Faculty Profile: Arash Kheradvar, M.D., Ph.D., FAHA

 Professor, School of Medicine, Departments of Biomedical, Mechanical and Space Engineering

-In KLAB, Dr. Arash Kheradvar’s biomedical engineering lab at the School of Engineering, a bevy of graduate students and post-docs develop technologies to combat heart disease, ranging from designing artificial heart valves to the imaging and modeling of congenital heart disease and heart failure in adults.
+In KLAB, Dr. Arash Kheradvar’s biomedical engineering lab at the UCI School of Engineering, a bevy of graduate students and post-docs develop technologies to combat heart disease, ranging from designing artificial heart valves to the imaging and modeling of congenital heart disease and heart failure in adults.
 KLAB is part of the Edwards Lifesciences Center for Advanced Cardiovascular Technology at UC Irvine.
-“We are trying to advance technologies that are eventually going to help patient diagnostics and treatment.”
-Kheradvar said.
+“We are trying to advance technologies that are eventually going to help patient diagnostics and treatment,” Kheradvar said.

 Kheradvar, a doctor who engineers cardiovascular devices emphasizing cardiac mechanics and imaging, has so far received over 15 different U.S. and international patents on heart valves, as well as for other medical devices and methods.

-“When I was a medical student, I was always thinking of what I could do to help patients in a broader setting than a particular hospital.”
-Kheradvar said.
+“When I was a medical student, I was always thinking of what I could do to help patients in a broader setting than a particular hospital,” Kheradvar said.
 “The standard of care is similar in most places.
 I was always intrigued by the research, and the advanced technologies you could work on to elevate the standard of care and affect a larger group of patients.”

-FoldaValve, his first startup, is commercializing a transcatheter aortic valve, now in preclinical testing.
+FoldaValve, his first startup, is commercializing a transcatheter aortic valve, now in pre-clinical testing.
 “That valve is protecting the leaflets from being crunched by the stent during catheterization and transcatheter implant,” Kheradvar said.
 “It provides options for repositioning and retrieval, in case the procedure doesn’t go smoothly and the interventionalist decides to remove the valve.”

 The valve is intended for implantation in older patients who have their aortic valve clogged by calcium deposits, a condition known as aortic valve stenosis.
-Transcatheter valves commonly need to be properly positioned when implanted, but calcium deposition in the native aortic valve can interfere with fit, causing paravalvular leak within the valve.
+Transcatheter valves commonly need to be properly positioned when implanted, but calcium deposition in the native aortic valve can interfere with fit, causing a paravalvular leak within the valve.
 “The FoldaValve delivery system is patented and provides adjustable repositioning to eliminate the leak,” Kheradvar said.
 As class III medical devices, artificial heart valves usually require multiple rounds of testing to determine how well they work and if they are safe.
-So far the devices have been shown to be safe, durable, and work in sheep.
+So far the devices have been shown to be safe, durable and work in sheep.
 Kheradvar is now raising funding to conduct first-in-human trials.

 Current bioprosthetic valves implanted in younger patients calcify faster than in older patients, and need replacement every 10-15 years—a major surgery for patients—but the alternative option, mechanical heart valves, require lifelong use of blood thinning drugs which can cause hemorrhages if the dosage is even slightly wrong.

 Kheradvar’s lab is also developing patient-specific hybrid tissue-engineered heart valves using cells and tissues from patients.
 “We grow those tissues over a scaffold and develop a hybrid tissue-engineered heart valve that is specific to the patient,” Kheradvar said.
 “This potentially lowers the chance of valve failure due to calcification, and body response to foreign material.
-It takes up to 6 weeks to grow a valve.
+It takes up to six weeks to grow a valve.
 It would supposedly work like a native organ, as we are using the patient’s own cells.”
 Kheradvar’s lab grows the valve’s cell coating until the hybrid valve’s leaflets are about 500 microns thick.
 To ensure uniformity of coverage, researchers place the valve scaffold in a cast and inject the cells and collagen mixture.

 So far, other laboratories’ prototypes of tissue engineered heart valves using resorbable and absorbable scaffolds failed under high blood pressure after the underlying matrices dissolved.
 But Kheradvar is pursuing a different approach by designing valves using a permanent scaffold.
 These valves are fully biocompatible, meaning they would not cause adverse immune reactions in the body because the scaffolds are covered by and integrated with the patient’s own cells.